top of page

 1192

-Genoese merchants bring an India spirit called arrack to Russia.
+Genoese merchants brought an India spirit called arrack to Russia.

 1250